cubenlp/askchat/README-en.md

     askenv delete --default
     ```

-4. List all available environments.
+4. List all currently available environments.

     ```bash
     askenv list
     ```

-5. Display the configuration information for a specified environment, or the default environment if no name is provided.
+5. Show configuration info of a specified environment, or the default environment if no name is specified.

     ```bash
     askenv show [name]
     ```

-6. Save the currently active environment configuration to a specified name.
+6. Save the currently activated environment configuration as a specified name's configuration file.

     ```bash
     askenv save <name>
     ```

-7. Update one or more settings for a specified or default environment configuration.
+7. Update one or more settings of a specified or default environment configuration.

     ```bash
     askenv config [name] [-a API_KEY] [-b BASE_URL] [--api-base API_BASE] [-m MODEL]
     ```

+## Issues and Feedback

+If you encounter any problems or have suggestions, feel free to submit an [Issue](https://github.com/cubenlp/askchat/issues).